huecute/Website/README.md

 # Website
-Designed Website Format
+Designed Website Format with additional features
-This is a simple HTML & CSS website format that connects with each other.
-There's plenty of space to create changes and add to it.
+The form file contains HTML & CSS designs, while other files runs on Javascript